anvilistas/anvil-labs/docs/guides/modules/persistence.rst

 LinkedClass
 +++++++++++
-Alternatively, we can define another class for author objects and use an instance of that class as an attribute of a Book:
+Alternatively, we can define another persisted class for author objects and use an instance of that class as an attribute of a Book:

 .. code-block:: python